pBFSLab/DeepPrep/docs/source/usage_GUI.rst

     + ``Preprocessing Result Path`` - The path to the preprocessed files, which are saved in a standard BIDS format by default.
     + ``Output Path`` - The path to save the postprocessed results, which will be saved in a standard BIDS format.
-    + ``FreeSurfer license file path`` - We highly recommend users to replace the default FreeSurfer license file with yours, which can be downloaded for free from https://surfer.nmr.mgh.harvard.edu/registration.html
+    + ``FreeSurfer license file path`` - We highly recommend that users replace the default FreeSurfer license file with their own.
+You can download it for free from https://surfer.nmr.mgh.harvard.edu/registration.html
-    + ``Confounds File Path`` - A text file that lists all the confounds names, which will be used in regression.
-Feel free to replace this with your own confounds lists.
+    + ``Confounds File Path`` - A text file listing all the confounds names to be used in regression.
+Feel free to replace this with your own list of confounds.
     + ``BOLD task type`` - The task type of the BOLD data.
-If there are multiple types (i.e. rest and motor), quote all the types and separate them with spaces like ``'rest motor'``.
+If there are multiple types (i.e. rest and motor), quote all types and separate them with spaces, like ``'rest motor'``.
-    + ``skip n frames of BOLD data`` - The number of frames you would like to skip in BOLD data, the default is ``2``.
+    + ``skip n frames of BOLD data`` - The number of frames you would like to skip in the BOLD data; the default is ``2``.
     + ``fwhm`` - The smooth kernel in mm.
     + ``bandpass filter`` - The default range is ``0.01-0.08``.

-After you having filling up this page, a docker command will automatically generated at the end of this page.
+After you fill out this page, a docker command will be automatically generated at the end of this page.
 Click ``Run`` to execute this command.

 .. warning::